-We do not deserve people like Aitzaz Hussain and Chaudhry Aslam
+We do not deserve people like Aitzaz Hassan and Chaudhry Aslam

 This blog post is perhaps more directed towards the voters and members of the Pakistan Muslim League Nawaz (PML-N), Pakistan Tehreek-e-Insaf (PTI), Jamiat Ulema-e-Islam (JUI) and Jamaat-e-Islami (JI), than to anyone else.
 It is written for those who do not see banned militant outfits as legitimate threats to Pakistan.

 This is for all those people who have been led by their leaders to believe that certain terrorists were previously die-hard patriots.
 For all those who fail to read between the lines and do not realise how their leaders have, on every occasion, very cleverly manipulated their statements and, in doing so, guided the people towards ignorance.

 All those who believe that Shias and Sunnis are both being hunted down in the same manner and fashion.
 All those who refuse to acknowledge that terrorist organisations are not only engaging in an armed conflict but also polarising the society through their literature, sermons and fatwas (decree).

 All those people who believe that drones are the ultimate and the only reason for terrorism in Pakistan and if somehow we shoot one down or stop the USA from sending anymore, then the militants will go back to being the good Samaritans they always were.
 Their leaders will be seen either submitting their CV’s for government jobs based on ‘educational qualifications’ or perhaps running a small general store selling perishables in Dera Adam Khel.
 Such ideas only constitute wishful thinking – nothing more.

 A little review of the numbers here is necessary.

 Drone strikes in Pakistan began in 2004.
 In 2003, 140 civilians and 24 security personnel were killed by terrorists.